August-Schleich/August-Schleich/README.md

 - I’m currently working on StickerFiend an E-Commerce website with Django and Vuejs (first time using Vuejs!
 Im learning! 🙃 )
 - I build web applications with Python frameworks like Django and Flask!
-- I’m looking to contribute to some open source projects in the future! 👯
+- I would love to contribute to some open source projects in the future! 👯
 - Check out my website above or DM me on Twitter to connect!